The Art of Food Illustration

 There is a lot of static food photography.
 But a cute burger with illustrations dancing through a feed?
 The scroll is then stopped.

-Food content with illustrations, particularly when animated with 2D or frame-by-frame animation, adds a new, handmade feel that is both brand-forward and intimate.
+Food content with illustrations, particularly when animated with 2D or frame-by-frame animation, adds a new, handmade feel that is both brand-forward and intimate that sells on social media.
 It enables companies to stand out while producing images that complement their style, whether it be minimalist, upscale, or whimsical..

 Example: Check out Back Market’s looping food animations used in their ads-fun, retro, and totally unexpected.